UKCloud/documentation/articles/azure/azs-how-create-load-balancer.md

       - **Client IP and protocol** specifies that successive requests from the same client IP address and protocol combination will be handled by the same virtual machine.

-   - **Idle timeout** - Keep a TCP or HTTP connection open without relying on clients to send keep-alive messages.
+   - **Idle timeout (minutes)** - Keep a TCP or HTTP connection open without relying on clients to send keep-alive messages.

-   - **Floating IP** - Can be enabled to change the IP address mapping scheme to allow for additional flexibility, see [here](https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-multivip-overview) for further details.
+   - **Floating IP (direct server return)** - Can be enabled to change the IP address mapping scheme to allow for additional flexibility, see [here](https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-multivip-overview) for further details.

     ![Add a load balancing rule](images/azs-browser-add-lb-rule.png)